Changissnz/nu_merchant_principal/README.md

 coordinated security, and journal publications do lean toward cost values of non-zero sum game.
-Knowledge, especially, is one of the fundamental possessions that do not operate on zero-sum dynamics on the one condition that the knowledge is fairly distributed.
+Knowledge, especially, is one of the fundamental possessions that does not operate on zero-sum dynamics on the one condition that the knowledge is fairly distributed.
 One of the ideals espoused in higher education is something along the lines of "a more